 The normal teaching load for a department chair shall be nine semester-credit workload hours each long semester.
 Workloads for chairs in the summer terms will be based on course needs and funding.

-Each college dean three semester credit hours a year.

-Faculty members, department chairs, and college deans may be required to exceed the normal workload policy from time to time, and nothing in this policy should be considered to prohibit the administration from making this requirement.
+Each college dean and executive vice president and provost will not receive overload payment for the first three semester credit hours a year.
+For semester credit hours that exceed three a year, they will receive the normal overload payment.Faculty members, department chairs, and college deans may be required to exceed the normal workload policy from time to time, and nothing in this policy should be considered to prohibit the administration from making this requirement.
+However, no faculty member should exceed their normal teaching load by more than six credit hours a semester.

 Scholarly and Artistic Endeavor